anaseto/goal/README.md

 # Documentation

 Documentation consists of the REPL help system with a short description and/or examples for all implemented features.
+The full contents are replicated below and in [help.txt](docs/help.txt).
 Some prior knowledge of another array language, in particular K, can be useful, but not necessary: the best way to learn and discover the language is to play with it in the REPL.
-The full contents are replicated below.
-See also this short [FAQ](docs/FAQ.md).
+See also this short [FAQ](docs/FAQ.md), and the [Changelog](Changes.md) changes between releases.

 ```
 TOPICS HELP